mikko-n/raamattu-viewer/README.markdown

 ### Installation ease-up
 *   Separate Bluetooth-app to send .jar/.jad files on Nokia phones (Nokia has disabled this feature)
 *   Translation downloads from app
-*   Custom translation folder instead of current hard-coded one
 *   Download from app stores?

 ### Usage ease-up and improvements